-Maidstone Council is committed to good design at every are expected to demonstrate how they address the scale, from new places that create thriving communities quality design criteria within BfL12.
-It is therefore to individual buildings that minimise their environmental suggested that designers use the Maidstone BfL12 to impact.
-It is everyone's duty to ensure that what is built help them develop their designs. here is of the highest quality.
-This document is intended to help designers and decision-makers improve design, Applicants should, and the local authority's planning by highlighting common design issues and suggesting simple ways to embed quality.
+Maidstone Council is committed to good design at every scale, from new places that create thriving communities to individual buildings that minimise their environmental impact.
+It is everyone's duty to ensure that what is built here is of the highest quality.
+This document is intended to help designers and decision-makers improve design, by highlighting common design issues and suggesting simple ways to embed quality.